Skip to main content

 Note: The invoicing module is available starting from the Advanced package.

-Within this module, you can fully configure and manage your invoicing process, from layouts and emails to sending the invoice itself.
+Within this module, you can fully configure and execute your invoicing process, from layouts and emails to the actual sending of invoices.
 Everything starts with the right settings.

-Here, you can manage different invoice layouts.
-This is useful if you send invoices in multiple languages.
-You can also set the invoice number prefix, a fixed element that precedes the number, such as "2025-".
-The starting number ensures that TimeChimp automatically increments the number based on the last invoice sent.
+The invoicing settings can be found via the gear icon in the top right, under the heading 'Financial'.
+Here you can manage your various invoice layouts.
+This is useful, for example, when you want to create invoices in multiple languages.
+You also determine the prefix of the invoice numbers here, a fixed element that precedes the number, for example '2025-'.
+The start number ensures that TimeChimp automatically counts up based on the last used number.

-You can also set a default payment term.
-Please note: this only applies to new customers.
-For existing customers, you’ll need to update the payment term manually.
+Additionally, you set the default payment term here.
+Note: these settings only apply to new customers.
+For existing customers, you adjust the payment term manually.

-Additionally, you can customize the invoice email in this section.
-Use placeholders to personalize the message, allowing you to automatically include details such as the customer’s name or invoice amount.
+You can also customize the invoice email in this screen.
+Here you use placeholders to personalize emails to automatically fill in the customer's name or the invoice amount in the email.

-Lastly, you can add additional text to appear at the bottom of the invoice and optionally upload a standard attachment to include with every invoice.
+Finally, you can set additional information that is placed at the bottom of the invoice and optionally add a standard attachment that is sent along with every invoice.

-In TimeChimp, there are four ways to create an invoice.
-Depending on your preferences or workflow, you can choose to invoice via Overviews, Projects, Financial, or the Uninvoiced section.
+In TimeChimp, there are four ways to draft invoices.
+Depending on your preference or working method, you can choose to invoice via overviews, projects, financial, or via uninvoiced.

 1. Via Overviews